14 July 2023

 Upon successful completion of this module, students will:

-be able to engage with debates concerning populism, nationalism and democracy by examining competing perspectives and formulating their own viewpoints.
+Be prepared to engage with debates concerning populism, nationalism and democracy by examining competing perspectives and formulating their own viewpoints.

-be able to design relevant research projects, analysing evidence from a range of sources.
+Have experience designing relevant research projects, analysing evidence from a range of sources.

-be able to think critically about the nature and limitations of different forms of evidence, and be able to use this ability to form convincing arguments.
+Have developed the ability to think critically about the nature and limitations of different forms of evidence, and be able to use this ability to form convincing arguments.

 Credits info